 Devotees interested in the receiving ceremony could board the chartered bus provided by the temple.

 Figure 26.
-Main committee members had the pier at a much earlier timing to set up the altar.
+Temple committee members had gone to the pier at a much earlier timing to set up the altar.
 However, only male devotees in white were only allowed on stage.
 Female devotees were not allowed on stage.

-Subsequently, the procession of colorful floats reached the pier, followed by the performance groups, which includes the Chinese Marching band (Figure 27), lion and dragon dances performances (Figure 28).
-The main temple procession arrived the last, which includes the flags and joss sticks bearers and sedan chairs procession.
+Subsequently, the procession of colorful floats reached the pier, followed by the performance groups, which includes the Chinese Marching band (Figure 27), lion and dragon dance performers (Figure 28).
+The main temple contingent, namely the flags, joss sticks bearers and sedan chairs, were the last to arrive.

-After the sedan chair procession reached the front of the altar, the idols of田都元帅 (tian dou yuan shuai), and 清水祖师 (qing shui zu shi) were transferred from the sedan chairs to the altar on stage.
+After the sedan chair procession reached the front of the altar, the images of 田都元帅 (tian du yuan shuai), and 清水祖师 (qing shui zu shi) were transferred from the sedan chairs to the altar on stage.

 Figure 31 and 32.
-After arranging the idols on the altar, the head priest then led the temple members into another ritual ceremony.
+After arranging the statues on the altar, the head priest then led the temple members into another ritual ceremony.
 The head priest would chant and blow his instrument at certain intervals.
-Members were then guided to bowl and kneel at certain intervals too.
+Members were then guided to bow and kneel at certain intervals too.

 Figure 33.
-After the ritual ceremony was completed, the temple members then proceed to burn the stack of kim zua.
+After the ritual ceremony was completed, the temple members then proceed to burn the stack of kim zua (joss paper).

 Figure 34, 35, 36, 37.

 Temple helpers then light a pot of sandal wood and incense paper.
-Aaron Tan (Tan Thiam Lye’s son), held the burning incense pot up high as he made his way down the stage – to where the sedan chairs and carriers were awaiting.
+Aaron Tan (Taoist Federation Chairman Tan Thiam Lye’s son), held the burning incense vessel up high as he made his way down the stage – to where the sedan chairs and carriers were awaiting.
 The burning pot of sandal wood were then placed onto the sedan chairs.
-The idols were also returned to their respective sedan chairs.
+The statues were also returned to their respective sedan chairs.

 Figure 38 and 39.